• Skincare

 Luxury beauty * Self care * Sustainability

 Tired of the regular zits that keep popping up ever so often?
-For me, the answer came in the form of Ayurveda – the ancient Indian discipline that believes in treating a problem at its core rather than covering it up with temporary quick fixes.
+Wondered if there’s a natural solution that doesn’t involve harsh chemicals or complicated regimens?
+For me, the answers came in the form of Ayurveda treatment for acne.

-ayurveda acneAyurveda and acne #1: Honey, I shrunk the pimples
+Ayurveda treatment for acne #1: Honey, I shrunk the pimples

-Ayurveda and acne #2: The deep cleanse
+Ayurvedic and acne #2: The deep cleanse

 Grind 10-15 neem leaves (or buy the powdered version) and mix with a pinch of turmeric powder.
 Add enough raw milk or warm water to make a paste and apply this on your pimples; wash off after 20-30 minutes.
 Repeat as required.

-We already know all about the anti-inflammatory, anti-fungal, antibacterial, antioxidant and detoxifying benefits of turmeric.
-Add in neem leaves, which contain quercetin – the power ingredient that reduces inflammation and redness, while cooling the skin, and you have a potent recipe against acne.
-Plus, neem also contains hefty doses of salicylic acid, which has a strong antibacterial effect against skin infections.
-So, you can imagine why Ayurveda loves it for tackling breakouts.
+We already know all about the anti-inflammatory, anti-fungal, antibacterial, antioxidant, and detoxifying benefits of turmeric.
+Add in neem leaves, which contain quercetin — the power ingredient that reduces inflammation and redness while cooling the skin, and you have a potent recipe against acne.

-Ayurveda and acne #3: Try nutmeg
+Ayurvedic treatment for acne #3: Try nutmeg

 Take 2-3 pieces of nutmeg (jaiphal in Ayurvedic lingo) and grind into a paste with some raw milk.
 Apply this paste on the acne spots; wash it off after about two hours.
 Repeat as required.

-Ayurveda and acne #4: Make it minty
+Ayurveda treatment for acne #4: Make it minty

 Ayurveda and acne #5: Fine with fenugreek

 Grind a handful of fenugreek (methi) leaves into a paste.
-If you can’t find the leaves, two tablespoons of fenugreek seeds, soaked for 4-5 hours and then ground into a paste, will have the same effect.
+If you can’t find the leaves, two tablespoons of fenugreek seeds, soaked for 4-5 hours and ground into a paste, will have the same effect.
 Apply this paste on your acne every night, washing off after 15 minutes.

-While some may find fenugreek stinky (I do!), there’s no denying that it’s an excellent skin healer.
-Not only is it antibacterial and anti-inflammatory, fenugreek also flushes out toxins accumulated underneath the epidermis and tones the outer layers of the skin.
-Plus, it helps combat free radicals, repairs damaged skin cells and boosts the regeneration of new ones, thus reducing cystic acne and preventing scars.
+While some may find fenugreek stinky (I do!), there’s no denying it’s an excellent skin healer.
+Not only is it antibacterial and anti-inflammatory, but fenugreek also flushes out toxins accumulated underneath the epidermis and tones the outer layers of the skin.

-Ayurveda and acne #6: Heal your digestion
+Ayurvedic treatment for acne #6: Heal your digestion

 In Ayurveda, what you put into your body is just as important as what you put on it.
-And every single practitioner I’ve spoken to strongly recommends this simple detox tea to deep cleanse your insides while strengthening your digestion – both of which are vital for healing chronic acne.
-In fact, drink it regularly for 3 months and you’ll reap the rewards of much more than just beautiful skin!
+And every single practitioner I’ve spoken to strongly recommends this simple detox tea to deep cleanse your insides while strengthening your digestion — both of which are vital for healing chronic acne.
+In fact, drink it regularly for three months, and you’ll reap the rewards of much more than just beautiful skin!

-Making it is simple: Boil 5 cups of water in a covered saucepan and add a half-teaspoon of whole cumin seeds, coriander seeds and fennel seeds to the liquid.
-Let the seeds steep for at least 10 minutes in the boiling water, with the lid on.
+Let the seeds steep for at least 10 minutes in the boiling water with the lid on.
 Finally, strain out the seeds and bottle the liquid.
-Sip small quantities of this liquid through the day and watch your skin begin to glow.
+Sip small quantities of this liquid throughout the day and watch your skin begin to glow.

 For best results, make a fresh batch of tea every morning.